mormond/CommercialMarketplaceLab/lab30-offertype.md

-# Lab 3: Selecting your Offer Type
+# Select your Offer Type

 ## Introduction